bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 The `createElement()` function creates an `Element` instance which has two members, `tag` and `props`.
 The `createElement()` function’s main responsibility is to create an object for the element’s `props` if none are passed in, and to collect any remaining arguments under the name “children” on the `props` object.

 The `Element` class should not be confused with the [`Element` base class](https://developer.mozilla.org/en-US/docs/Web/API/Element) provided by the DOM.
 It’s an unfortunate name collision, but I also couldn’t bring myself to name the return value of a function named “createElement” anything else.
-Elements are more or less plain JavaScript objects, and we only use a class to keep track of the element’s properties in one place.
+These virtual elements are more or less plain JavaScript objects, and we only use a class to keep track of the element’s properties in one place.
 When referring to actual DOM nodes, we’ll use the term “node” in identifiers and properties instead.

 As far as rendering goes, we’ve divided the process into the methods `create()`, `patch()` and `arrange()`, and the functions `update()` and `commit()`.
-Currently, we could probably inline all of this logic as a single function, but using the power of hindsight I’ve structured the code so that we’ll mostly add to these functions as we add new features.
+Currently, we could probably inline all of this logic as a single function, but using the power of hindsight I’ve structured the code so that we’ll mostly add to these functions as we implement more features.

 The `create()`, `patch()` and `arrange()` methods are the only places in the module where we perform actual DOM operations.
 The `create()` method creates DOM nodes, the `patch()` method updates their properties and attributes, and the `arrange()` method manages the insertion and removal of DOM nodes.
-These methods are defined on the `Renderer` class because it’s possible that we might want to subclass it for custom DOM behavior, or even to render to environments besides the DOM.
+These methods are defined on the `Renderer` class because it’s possible that we might want to subclass it for custom DOM behavior, or to render to environments besides the DOM.

 On the other hand, while we could have defined the `update()` and `commit()` functions as renderer methods as well, we make them functions private to the module because there will never be a need to expose them.
 We’ll see this technique for “method” privacy used more often later.